CleyFaye/boilerplate/README.md

 - babelPlugins: array of plugins for Babel
 - mode: The build mode. "development", "production" or "none"
 - defines: a record of value to define using Babel transform-define
+- resolve: a custom "resolve" object for webpack config

 ### SASS
 All `.sass` and `.scss` files in the webapp directory will be processed as `.css` files in the